zhuth/PyMongoWrapper/README.md

 # PyMongoWrapper

-PyMongoWrapper is a Python library that provides a convenient wrapper for PyMongo, allowing for LINQ-style querying, enhanced database object handling, and support for a new query language called `QueryExpr`.
+PyMongoWrapper is a Python library that provides a convenient wrapper for PyMongo, allowing for LINQ-style querying, enhanced database object handling, and support for a new query language called `QExpr`.

 ## Installation